-A generalization of the estimation procedure initially developed by Zhang et al. (2003) has been implemented in the DigiPlante software (PH Cournède).
+A generalization of the estimation procedure initially developed by Zhang (2003) [45] has been implemented in the DigiPlante software (PH Cournède).
 Branching plants with interactions between growth and development can be analyzed.
 Moreover, several plants with different topological structures or different ages can be fitted by the same set of functional source and sink parameters.

 Besides, some theoretical work is done to improve the statistical method of parameter estimation, especially to determine the covariance matrix of the noise entailed by model errors, measurement errors and control errors.

-6.1.4.
+No publications so far.

+6.1.7.
 Parametric Identification : Stochastic Model of Development